apache/doris/docs/en/docs/advanced/best-practice/compaction.md

 BE configuration:
 - `enable_segcompaction=true` turn it on.
 - `segcompaction_threshold_segment_num` is used to configure the interval for merging.
 The default value 10 means that every 10 segment files will trigger a segment compaction.
 It is recommended to set between 10 - 30.
-Larger value will increase the memory usage of segment compaction.
+The larger value will increase the memory usage of segment compaction.

 Situations where segment compaction is recommended:

 - Loading large amounts of data fails at OLAP_ ERR_ TOO_ MANY_ SEGMENTS (errcode - 238) error.
 Then it is recommended to turn on segment compaction to reduce the quantity of segments during the load process.
-- Too many small files are generated during the load process: although the amount of loading data is reasonable, the generation of a large number of small segment files may also fail the load job because of low-cardinality or memory constraints that trigger memtable to be flushed in advance.
+- Too many small files are generated during the load process: although the amount of loading data is reasonable, the generation of a large number of small segment files may also fail the load job because of low cardinality or memory constraints that trigger memtable to be flushed in advance.
 Then it is recommended to turn on this function.
 - Query immediately after loading.
 When the load is just finished and the standard compaction has not finished, large number of segment files will affect the efficiency of subsequent queries.
-If the user has the need to query immediately after loading, it is recommended to turn on this function.
+If the user needs to query immediately after loading, it is recommended to turn on this function.
 - The pressure of normal compaction is high after loading: segment compaction evenly puts part of the pressure of normal compaction on the loading process.
 At this time, it is recommended to enable this function.

 Situations where segment compaction is not recommended: